What is melasma?

 Although melasma can affect anyone, it is more common in women of childbearing age and those with darker skin.

-Medically, melasma is considered a benign skin condition .
+From a medical perspective, melasma is considered a benign skin condition .

 What are the origins of this skin condition?